 I was becoming more comfortable with my surroundings though and more assertive too.
 The day of the extra inappropriate conduct, I was again informed of my shower time.
 I went into the shower, closed the curtain, and only then did I remove my underwear.

 The curtain was forcefully ripped open, but this time I yanked it closed.
 The nurse left the room and I started shampooing my hair thinking that was that.
 The curtain opened again and before I could pull it closed again there was a loud swat followed by burning on my behind/thigh.
 The nurse had hit my wet rear end really hard with a ping-pong paddle.
-I freaked out and was restrained and put in the padded room with nothing but a drain.
-I was trapped and powerless.
+I freaked out and was restrained and put in the padded room, I was trapped and powerless.

 I know the nurse’s first name and their last.
 I remember every single detail of the face as well.
 At that time I wanted to hurt this person, but I would learn to forgive as I too have been forgiven.
 The pain that was caused was not so much about the physical pain as much as it was about the power.
 I had found an obstacle I could not overcome, a mountain that I could not move and that was hard.

 If I had shared my story with my parents one of two things would happen; If they didn’t believe me, I was stuck with this nurse who would now have even more power.
 If they believed me, I would be stuck with the nurse anyway because the Doctor was in control of my release.
 I thought I might live my days out in the BMHC.
 The lord knows I was in worse shape then when I was admitted.

 I went back to four west one last time in 2015, this time as a background actor in a feature film, “The Exorcism of Molly Hartley”.
 I accepted the gig prior to knowing the shooting location, it was uncomfortable and I cried throughout much of the 12 hour shift.
 I played a sad police officer.